f500/elewant/README.md

 And eventually:
 - How to deal with legacy code ;-)

+Feel free to add anything you learn, no matter how small, to <docs/lessons_learned.md>

 ### Getting started

 You will need some tools on your local system: